Meet the Wheelers

 It was one Friday afternoon that Mike came up with the idea, and in the blink of an eye we made a decision that seemed to make utter sense.
 Let's take our feet off the gas, sell everything we own and travel the world.
 We can downsize when we get back.

-Our children know that not everyone in the world is as lucky as we are- but we need them to see that first hand to really know it.
+Not everyone in the world is as lucky as we are- but we wanted the children to see that first hand.
 Life doesn't always look like you expect it to look and neither does happiness.

 We learn everyday, wherever we are.
 Learning about people and places helps us to understand where we are and who we are sharing it with.
 It also opens doors to things you may not have imagined.